Newell Road/San Francisquito Creek Bridge Replacement Project

-The design and aesthetics for the replacement bridge will be subject to review by the following review bodies: City of Palo Alto – Architectural Review Board, Planning and Transportation Commission and City of East Palo Alto – Public Works & Transportation Commission, Planning Commission.
-There are five alternatives under consideration for the replacement Newell Road Bridge (listed below in Project Status).
-The City has secured funding for project design and environmental assessment, 88.5% is coming from Caltrans’ Highway Bridge Program and 11.5% from Santa Clara Valley Water District.
+The design and aesthetics for the replacement bridge will be subject to review by the following review bodies: City of Palo Alto – Architectural Review Board, City of Palo Alto – Planning and Transportation Commission, City of East Palo Alto – Public Works & Transportation Committee, and City of East Palo Alto – Planning Commission.
+There are five alternatives under consideration for the replacement of Newell Road Bridge.
+The City of Palo Alto has secured funding for project design and environmental assessment, 88.5% is coming from Caltrans’ Highway Bridge Program and 11.5% from Santa Clara Valley Water District.

 The bridge replacement alternatives include the following:

 - No project alternative (keep existing bridge as is)

 - New bi-directional one-lane vehicle bridge with traffic signal controls